Thanks for Engaging with Women of Achievement 2023!

 For nearly 40 years, we’ve gathered during lunch for Women of Achievement.
-Each year, we have honored a select group of women in Columbus who have made extraordinary contributions to their families, workplaces, and communities.
-Passes for 2023 are available now!
+Each year, we honor a select group of women in Columbus who have made extraordinary contributions to their families, workplaces, and communities.

 Meet Our 2023 Women of Achievement Honorees